 The Dibble Institute is pleased to consult with you as you write your grant and after it has been awarded strategies to sustain your activities over time.
-We have demonstrated over nine years of a federal grant, how to bring relationship education cost-effectively to large numbers of youth by using existing community systems.
+We have demonstrated over our nine years of implementing a federal grant, how to bring relationship education cost-effectively to large numbers of youth by using existing community systems.

 We can also help you develop your sustainability plans by identifying alternative funding streams that support relationship education beyond your grant.
 For instance, Love Notes has been implemented using Rape Prevention Education funding.
 And, in some jurisdictions Love Notes and Mind Matters are funded for mental health prevention and early intervention.